atomicojs/atomico/README.md

    }
    // This event is executed when the component is added to the document. elementMount(){}
-   // This event is executed when you delete the document component. elementUnmount(){}
+   // This event is executed when you delete the document component elementUnmount(){}
-   // This event is executed every time the component receives a new property. elementReceiveProps(){}
+   // This event is executed every time the component receives a new property elementReceiveProps(){}
    // JSX
    render(){